GoktugSulun/GoktugSulun/README.md

 <p align="left">
 &nbsp;&nbsp; In 2024, I graduated from Bahçeşehir University with a full scholarship, completing a program taught entirely in English.
 During my studies, I gained valuable experience working as a frontend developer, actively contributing to software projects for companies like Çimsa, Borusan, and Kopaş.
 Additionally, I participated in the Work and Travel program, spending three months in the United States, where I had the opportunity to improve my language skills and deepen my cultural understanding.

-&nbsp;&nbsp; Currently, I am part of the Payment Systems - Card Applications team at Fibabanka, where I develop screens for Branch and Call Center operations.
-My work involves utilizing React.js, Redux, Redux Toolkit, RTK Query, Redux Thunk, and other related technologies.
+&nbsp;&nbsp; Currently, I am part of the Payment Systems - Card Applications team at Fibabanka, where I develop screens for credit card and debit card operations for Branch and Call Center.
+My work involves utilizing React.js, Typescript, Redux, Redux Toolkit, RTK Query, Redux Thunk, and other related technologies.

 &nbsp;&nbsp; Although I specialize in frontend development, my role also requires me to review SQL, ASP.NET Core, and Java applications and services.
 In addition to my professional work, I am continuously enhancing my backend development skills by working on side projects using Node.js, Express, and MongoDB.
 </p>